twitocode/Tantalum/content/Notes/Religion/Unit 3 Review.md

 ___
 # What are sacraments?
-Sacraments are defined as efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
+ Efficacious signs of grace, instituted by Christ and entrusted to the Church, by which divine life is dispensed to us.
 The visible rites by which the sacraments are celebrated signify and make present the graces proper to each sacrament, bearing fruit in those who receive them with the required dispositions.
 <!--ID: 1748199550468-->